snagglebits/speed/wp-content/plugins/vaultpress/readme.txt

 Yes, VaultPress supports Multisite installs.
 Each site will require its own subscription.

 == Changelog ==
+= 1.6.3 =
+* Bugfix: Make sure existing empty key and secret options are always strings.
+This fixes an error when run with HHVM.
+* Bugfix: Detect if the plugin has been installed on localhost and show an error.
+* CSS Fix: Stop the "Register" button from bouncing around when clicked.

 = 1.6.2 =
+* Feature: Instantly register for a VaultPress trial via Jetpack.
 * Bugfix: Make sure the key and secret options are always strings.
 This fixes an error when run with HHVM.
-* Feature: Instantly register for a VaultPress trial via Jetpack.

 = 1.6.1 =
 * Security: Add a new security hotfix.